 Cyclists could be fined for breaking speed limits as minister demands road law review

+Grant Shapps says some two-wheelers ‘seem to think the laws of the road don’t apply to them’

-Cyclists could be fined for breaking speed limits and forced to have road insurance and registration numbers, under plans floated as the government eyes a fresh review of road laws.
+Cyclists could be fined for breaking speed limits and forced to have road insurance and registration numbers, under plans floated as the government eyed a fresh review of road laws.

 Despite potentially facing the axe as transport secretary once Boris Johnson’s successor enters No 10 in just three weeks, Grant Shapps has announced plans for a potential overhaul of the Highway Code, which he insisted his replacement would also be urged to pursue.